Governance Defensibility for Boards

 Agentic AI & Autonomous Systems

-Accountability Chain Mapping — When an agentic system makes a decision that causes harm, who is responsible?
-We establish clear chains of accountability before deployment, not after failure.
+Accountability Chain Mapping — The governance requirement is that accountability architecture precedes autonomy.
+When an agentic system causes harm, who is responsible?
+We establish clear, formally documented chains of accountability before deployment — because ownership that is not named in advance will be assigned by inquiry afterwards.

 Agentic AI Autonomous Systems Control Frameworks Board Accountability